9veedz/4leggedspiderbot/PCB/redme (2).md

 | MPU-6050 | 6-axis IMU |
 | Header pins | Interface to the voltage divider board stacked on top |

-> Dropped the USB-C PD trigger board in this revision — the new buck handles battery input directly so I don't need the PD negotiation anymore.

-Also in this revision I mapped out all the GPIOs to header pins — so if I want to hook up extra peripherals, sensors, or expand the project later, the pins are already there and accessible without any rework.
+Also in this revision I mapped out all the GPIOs to header pins so if I want to hook up extra peripherals, sensors, or expand the project later, the pins are already there and accessible without any rework.

 **Board 2 Voltage Divider Board** (stacks on top of Board 1)

-This little board stacks right on top and reads servo positions by tapping into each servo's internal pot:
+This little board stacks right below the mcu and reads servo positions by tapping into each servo's internal pot:

 | Component | Role |
 |---|---|